ryoherisson/convolutional-vae/README.md

-# Convolutional Variational AutoEncoder with pytorch
+# Convolutional Variational AutoEncoder in pytorch
 This is a pytorch implementation of Convolutional Variational AutoEncoder.

 ## Requirements